 The stadium and venue sector has been relatively slow in adopting card payments as the default transaction form and whilst some have looked to take an alternative route – closed-loop payments or cashless – giving customers more choice rather than less is the only way to guarantee happy visitors to your venues and crucially, returning visitors.
 When was the last time you visited a restaurant or supermarket to be told you can only settle your bill with cash or required a preloaded card to make your payment?

 Additionally, people generally spend more when they pay by card.
-Its no coincidence studies show that card paying customer spend up to 83% more than cash-paying customers.
+It’s no coincidence studies show that card-paying customers spend up to 83% more than cash-paying customers.

 Right now, many venues are falling further behind, and with more sophisticated apps, crypto-currencies, and a whole host of new technology around the banking sector due to arrive in 2019, a failure to invest in “customer-familiar” methods of payment could have far-reaching effects.